 In the process of all this work, I learned.

 I learned how to live with a different rhythm.
 Learned that I was capable of doing more than just working in the same industry and taking on similar jobs within it.
 Learning how to be okay with not be validated by a boss, team, or industry.
 Learning how to come up with creative answers to others about "what I do" even when I didn't know what I did.

 Near the end of 2015, I began to find the core tenants of inspiration that drove me into my career in the first place and dusting them off.

 2016 was a year of trying new things and getting out of my own way.
 Of realizing that an idea (that still wasn't super clear to me) that I grasped so tightly ten years ago but was so afraid of, was still nagging at me.
 Of learning to hold onto that idea softly so I could at least begin to start asking the right questions and being okay with not knowing the answer, knowing that through action it would present itself.

 Most people overestimate what they can do in one year and underestimate what they can do in ten.—Tony Robbins

 For all of you still feeling in the haze or are in the midst of radical change, let me remind you to be kind to yourself.
 Real lasting change takes fucking TIME.
 It requires you to unlearn what you've been conditioned to.
 To get to know yourself again.
 To remember the parts of you that have been waxed over by society, media, and buying into a personal belief hook line a sinker.
 It requires action because without action you get no clarity.
 It requires removing the distractions and the things that create noise for you.

 In yoga, we say that when the sheaths of illusion are removed, and we get real honest with ourselves, it's then that we can see clearly and change can happen.

-Just begin and know, you are not alone.
+Just one small step is huge in creating change- and know, you are not alone.
 We are all in this together.